Here’s a look at the Hispanic population in the United States, via the Census Bureau.

 The Office of Management and Budget describes Hispanic or Latino ethnicity as “a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race.”

-Hispanic people are the largest minority in the United States; only Mexico has a larger Hispanic population than the United States.
+Hispanic people are the largest minority in the United States.
+Only Mexico has a larger Hispanic population than the United States.

-In 2011, 37.6 million U.S. residents, or 12.9% of the population, spoke Spanish at home.
+An estimated 41 million US residents, or 13.5% of the population, speak Spanish at home.